×

 What are the visa & residency requirements in The Hague?

 "In order to visit The Hague, a visitor must obtain a Schengen visa from the Dutch embassy or consulate in their home country.
 The Schengen visa is valid for up to 90 days and allows the holder to travel freely within the Schengen area.
 To apply for a Schengen visa, applicants must submit a valid passport, a completed application form, two passport-sized photographs, proof of travel insurance, and proof of sufficient funds.
 In order to stay in The Hague, Netherlands for longer than 90 days, a visitor must apply for a residence permit.
 To apply for a residence permit, applicants must submit a valid passport, a completed application form, two passport-sized photographs, proof of travel insurance, proof of sufficient funds, and proof of a valid reason for staying in the country.
-Depending on the purpose of the stay, additional documents may be required," said one expat.
+Depending on the purpose of the stay, additional documents may be required," wrote one expat living in The Hague.

 Why do people move to The Hague?